 - Highest perceived disturbance: background speech in a reverberant room causing higher sound levels.

-We had the opportunity to discuss with Dr. Reinten after her defense – and we were curious about what her advice to hospital layout in the future would be.
+We had the opportunity to discuss with Dr. Reinten after her defense – and we were curious about what her advice for hospital layout in the future would be.

 One of the main issues today is that nurses cannot shield themselves when doing brain work and the behavior of colleagues (just being nice and friendly) is therefore a challenge.
-Dr. Reinten commented that talk and conversations around a nurse doing an important task is disruptive even if the nurse doesn’t directly take part in the conversation.
-A ‘halfasation’ where you pick up bits and pieces of the content can cause the next mistake.
-Also, sometimes the nurse doing the important task actually NEED the information that is given – but the timeing can be problematic.
+Dr. Reinten commented that talk and conversations around a nurse doing an important task are disruptive even if the nurse doesn’t directly take part in the conversation.
+A ‘halation’ where you pick up bits and pieces of the content can cause the next mistake.
+Also, sometimes the nurse doing the important task NEED the information that is given – but the timing can be problematic.

-Dr. Reinten explains that corridors in hospitals are today really complex ‘rooms’ where a lot of distractions take place and it could be relevant to work with a corridor layout where it is possible for the nurses to shield themselves – just for a few minutes (visually and acoustically).
+Dr. Reinten explains that corridors in hospitals are today complex ‘rooms’ where a lot of distractions take place.
+And it could be relevant to work with a corridor layout where it is possible for the nurses to shield themselves – just for a few minutes (visually and acoustically).
 It could be interesting to see if ‘office pods’ / ‘phone booths’ or something similar could make a change in this matter.